 Switching the I/O ports from one state to another should be done in a sequence which ensures that no unwanted side effects can occur.
-The recommended safe transitions are illustrated in Figure 24 All other transitions are potentially risky and should be avoided when changing the I/O operating mode.
+The recommended safe transitions are illustrated in Figure 24 The Interrupt Pull-up to Input Analog transition (and vice-vesra) is potentially risky and should be avoided when changing the I/O operating mode.